flowplayer/flash/core/README.txt

 - #44 fixes for #627 check if the stagevideo dimensions and positioning has changed to update the stage video mask with. unbinding and binding stage video events caused issues with instream playlists therefore has to be kept binded. unbinded stage video events during seeking to prevent the mask repositioning.
+- #53 update url filter to accomodate for pretty urls with semi colons.

 3.2.14
 ------